1 point per day (max of 5 points, out of 10) will be deducted

 from late assignments.

-You will be given a grade of 0 if an assignment is not turned in by this date.
+You will be given a grade of 0 if an assignment is not turned in by the last day of classes.

-The programming assignments should be submitted on the class Bb Learn page before 11:59 PM on the due date to be considered on-time.
+The programming assignments should be submitted on the class Bb Learn page before 11:59 PM on the due date.

 You must be the sole original author of all assignments and examination solutions in their entirety, unless the instructor explicitly instructs you otherwise in written directions on an assignment or exam.
 Collaborative work is a violation of academic honesty in this course.
 You are not to examine or use code belonging to someone else, nor may you let anyone else examine or copy your code.

 Students found in violation of the Academic Honesty policy will receive an 'F' in the class.
 In the case of plagiarism, all parties involved will be equally penalized.

 The description of the department's Academic Integrity Policy can be found here.
 If a student violates this policy, an Alleged Academic Misconduct Report will be filed with the college.